 Our investment objective is to maximize our total return to our stockholders primarily through current income on our loan portfolio, and secondarily through capital appreciation on our warrants and other equity positions.
 We intend to achieve our investment objective by investing in high growth-potential, private companies.
-We will typically invest in senior secured and second lien secured loans that generally fall into two strategies: Sponsored Growth Lending and Non-Sponsored Growth Lending strategies, we will invest in senior secured loans and second lien loans.
+We will typically invest in senior secured and second lien secured loans that generally fall into two strategies: Sponsored Growth Lending and Non-Sponsored Growth Lending.
+Through our Sponsored Growth Lending and Non-Sponsored Growth Lending strategies, we will invest in senior secured loans and second lien loans.
 Our Sponsored Growth Lending will also typically include the receipt of warrants and/or other equity from venture-backed companies.
 We expect our investments in loans will generally range from between \$3 million to \$15 million and the upper end of this range may increase as we raise additional capital.